defencedigital/moduk-service-manual/src/your-community/index.md

 ### Who can get training

-To get assessor training, you need to be a crown servant who has been in a specialised digital role for at least 6 months.
+You need to be a crown servant in Defence who has been in a digital role for at least 6 months.

+This includes anyone who has just joined Defence but has experience in a digital role in another government department.

 If you meet these criteria, send your details to [assessments@digital.mod.uk](mailto:assessments@digital.mod.uk?subject=Service%20assessor%20training).